-On prior tests that measured prior grade-level standards, small symbols (rulers) were used to alert students that they should use math tools to help solve questions.
-These symbols will NOT appear on the 2014 Grade 3 Common Core Mathematics Test.
-It is up to the student to decide when it will be helpful to use the math tools to answer a question.
+On prior tests that measured prior grade-level standards, small symbols (protractors and rulers) were used to alert students that they should use math tools to help solve questions.
+These symbols will NOT appear on the 2014 Grade 4 Common Core Mathematics Test.
+It is up to the student to decide when it will be helpful to use math tools to answer a question.

-Rulers
+Rulers and Protractors

-Students in Grade 3 must have a ruler for their exclusive use for all sessions of the test.
-Students with disabilities may use adapted rulers if this is indicated as a testing accommodation on the student's Individualized Education Program or Section 504 Accommodation Plan.
+Students in Grade 4 must have a ruler and a protractor for their exclusive use for all sessions of the test.
+Students with disabilities may use adapted rulers and protractors if this is indicated as a testing accommodation on the student's Individualized Education Program or Section 504 Accommodation Plan.

-Note: Schools are responsible for supplying rulers for use with the Grade 3 Mathematics Test.
+Note: Schools are responsible for supplying the appropriate tools for use with the Grade 4 Mathematics Test.
 NYSED does not provide them.